pandom79/Unitd/README.md

 Conflict = dhcpcd                   (optional and repeatable) Conflict = ...

+WakeSystem = true|false             (optional and not repeatable.
+If omitted  is "false")

 [Interval]                          (required and not repeatable) Seconds = num                       (optional and not repeatable.
 A numeric value greater than zero) Minutes = num                       (optional and not repeatable.
 A numeric value greater than zero)